Please note that The Ian Potter Foundation:

 - Has a number of general exclusions

-- Refer to Eligibility section with specific program areas (What We Support) or under How to Apply for a Grant for the full list of general exclusions
+- Refer to Eligibility section with specific funding areas (What We Support) or under How to Apply for a Grant for the full list of general exclusions

 - Has specific exclusions for some program areas.
 Refer to Exclusions in the area of interest.

-Depending on which program area you are applying to you may complete a two-stage (EoI then invited application) process or a single stage application.
+Depending on which program area you are applying to you may complete a two-stage process (EOI then invited application) or a single-stage application.

-A two-stage application process is in place for these program areas
+A two-stage application process is in place for these funding areas:

 - Community Wellbeing

-Stage 1 EOIs must be submitted online by 5pm on the closing date and do not need to be submitted via the Research Office.
+Stage 1 EOIs must be submitted online by 5:00 pm (AEST) on the closing date.
 Hard copies are not required at Stage 1.

 Stage 2: Application by invitation